-Coordinators: John McElfresh and Melissa Laws Jr. Superintendents: Hop to it Rabbit Club members Judging: Friday, August 9 - 8:30 a.m.
+Coordinators: Melissa Laws and John McElfresh Judging: Friday, August 1 - 8:30 a.m.

-1. All Rabbits must be owned by May 1, 2024.

-- 2. No more than two entries per class, per variety, per breed.
+- 1. All Rabbits must be owned by May 1, 2025. - 2.
+No more than two entries per class, per variety, per breed.
 Each exhibitor is limited to 18 entries. - 3.
 Each rabbit is to be legibly and permanently tattooed in left ear. - 4.
 All members must be present to show rabbits when judged.
 4-Her must show their meat pen, or they will not be eligible for the 4-H Premium Sale.
-Entries must be in place by Thursday, August 8 at 3:00 - 5.
+Entries must be in place by Thursday, July 31 at 3:00 p.m. - 5.
 Cages should be cleaned each morning and evening of the Fair. - 6.
 Classes are created in accordance with the ARBA standard of perfection. - 7.
 Only purebred rabbits will be eligible for Division Champions.
 Guidelines for purebred breeds of rabbits will be those recognized by the ARBA in their Standard of Perfection.
 Crossbred or mixed breed rabbits will not be eligible for Class or Division Champions.
 Pre-juniors will be judged as a class but will not be eligible for the Division Champion. - 8.
 Breeds not recognized by ARBA will be shown after recognized breeds and before judging for Grand Champion.
 They will compete only against themselves and not be eligible for Division or Grand Champion.
 Nonrecognized varieties will be judged at the conclusion of their respective breed and may not compete for any breed awards.
 The exhibitor must furnish a copy of the working standard for that breed or variety at the time of judging.